Francesco Clemente

 Francesco Clemente (born 23 March 1952) is an Italian contemporary artist.
 He has lived at various times in Italy, India and New York City.
 Some of his work is influenced by the traditional art and culture of India.
 He has worked in various artistic media including drawing, fresco, graphics, mosaic, oils and sculpture.
-He was among the principal figures in the Italian Transavanguardia movement of the 1980s, which was characterised by a rejection of Formalism and conceptual art and a return to figurative art and Symbolism.
+He was among the principal figures in the Italian Transavanguardia movement of the 1980s, which was characterized by a rejection of Formalism and conceptual art and a return to figurative art and Symbolism.

 Life

 Clemente was born in 1952 in Naples, in Campania in southern Italy.
 In 1970 he enrolled in the faculty of architecture of the Sapienza, the university of Rome, but did not complete a degree there.
 In Rome he came into contact with contemporary artists such as Luigi Ontani and Alighiero Boetti, who had come to the city at about the same time, and also with the American Cy Twombly, who lived there.
 Boetti, who was ten years older, became both a friend and a mentor; in 1974 they visited Afghanistan together.
 With Ontani, Clemente gave performances at the Galleria L'Attico.
-Despite his close involvement with these artists associated with the Arte povera movement, and his interest in others such as Pino Pascali and Michelangelo Pistoletto, Clemente preferred to work on paper.
+Despite his close involvement with these artists associated with the Arte povera movement, and his interest in others such as Pino Pascali and Michelangelo Pistoletto, Clemente preferred drawing on paper.
 He made ink drawings of dreams and recollections of his childhood, and in 1971, in his first solo show, exhibited collages at the Galleria Giulia in Rome.

 In 1973 Clemente made the first of many visits to India.
-He established a studio in Madras (now Chennai), and became interested in both the religious and folk traditions of India and in the traditional art and crafts of the country.
+He established a studio in Madras (now Chennai), and became interested in both Indian religions and folk traditions and in Indian art and the Crafts of India.
 In 1976 and 1977 he visited the library of the Theosophical Society of Madras to study the religious texts there.
 In 1980 and 1981 he worked on Francesco Clemente Pinxit, a series of twenty-four gouaches on antique hand-made rag paper, in collaboration with miniature painters from Orissa and Jaipur.
 In 1982 he moved to New York City..
-He lives in Greenwich Village.
+Between 1986 and 1993, Clemente and Raymond Foye published a series of miniature books of contemporary, avant-garde or underground Western writings, printed and hand-sewn in India, under the imprint Hanuman Books; a total of fifty titles were published.